-My cats have had pet sitters come to the house, they have been boarded at kennels, and they travel with me.
-Whenever possible, the travel-with option is my favorite.
-Here are some tips to make longer trips as smooth as possible for you and your cat.
+You might have hired pet sitters to come to your house, boarded your cats at kennels, or traveled with you.
+If you take them in the car, use these tips to make the experience as smooth as possible for you and your cat.

 - Feliway is a cat-specific pheromone that produces a sense of calm and well-being in many cats.
 This product, available at pet supply stores, online, and at some veterinary offices, is non-toxic and works only on cats; no effect on dogs or people.
 (Related product is DAP for dogs.)

 - Feliway is available as a room diffuser (good to use for the pre-travel days) and as a spray.
-Use the spray 5-10 minutes before placing your cat in the crate, on blankets or inside the crate, but not for use on the cat.
+Use the spray five to 10 minutes before placing your cat in the crate, on blankets, or inside the crate.
+Do not use it on your cat.

-- Catnip is something many cats love and it is a good 'distraction' as you're getting ready to travel.
+- Catnip is something many cats love and it is a good "distraction" as you're getting ready to travel.
 Each cat reacts differently; some become more mellow, some become more loving, and some cats may become more feisty.
-It is important to note that, for about 30% of the cats out there, catnip has no effect at all.
+It is important to note that, for about 30 percent of the cats out there, catnip does not affect at all.
 So this would be good to try beforehand.

 - Pet identification is a necessity at all times, especially when traveling to new places.
 Collars and tags are great for quick identification, and a microchip provides essential information if collar or tags are lost.
 Keeping the microchip registration up to date with your contact information is sometimes forgotten about, but very important if your pet is lost.

-- Packing for your cat - Minimum items to bring include food, litter/scoop/litter pan, crate, blanket or bed, first aid kit, medications.
+- Packing for your cat.
+Minimum items to bring include food, litter/scoop/litter pan, crate, blanket or bed, first-aid kit, and medications.

 Day of Travel

-- Keep calm - try to place the cats in the bathroom with litter, food, water and crate (open) as we pack the car and get the house ready.
-This removes them from the commotion and prevents a last minute escape.
+- Keep calm.
+Try to place the cats in the bathroom with litter, food, water, and crate (open) as you pack the car and get the house ready.
+This removes them from the commotion and prevents a last-minute escape.

-If your cat is more sensitive to new surroundings, keep their environment small and quiet until they feel more comfortable, using catnip, Feliway, and treats if needed.
+If your cats are more sensitive to new surroundings, keep their environment small and quiet until they feel more comfortable, using catnip, Feliway, and treats if needed.

 Some cats, despite the best planning and preparation, are not happy travelers.
-If this is the case with your cat (or you suspect it may be), speak to your veterinarian prior to the trip about anti-anxiety medications that would be appropriate for your cat.
+If this is the case with your cat (or you suspect it may be), speak to your veterinarian before the trip about anti-anxiety medications that would be appropriate for your cat.